 The wall art and light boxes were a collaboration with our friends Dirty Hands Co who designed the graphic montage.
 The two bigger light boxes are made from a Valchromat frame, printed opal acrylic face with more printed Valchromat and acrylic popping out for a 3D effect.

 Hanging above the bar are two authentic salvaged submarine lights which we refurbished and retrofitted with some laser cut and etched Perspex Mars Red fluorescent acrylic fins.

 We were also tasked to create the exterior sign.
-The Ray’z rocket was constructed from aluminium plate welded together with acrylic lettering and gun ray.
-The programmed LEDs give it a cool (and fully intentional) old school broken neon effect which fully embraces the bar’s personality.
+The Ray’z rocket was constructed from an aluminium plate welded together with acrylic lettering and gun ray.
+The programmed LEDs give it a cool (and fully intentional) old-school broken neon effect which fully embraces the bar’s personality.